Instagram made me buy it. TikTok has as well. LinkedIn has convinced me too, as has Facebook in its day.

 Instead, thought leadership delivers a consistent stream of content that offers expertise, guidance and unique perspectives on a topic or in a given field.
 The purpose is to provide your audience with value: help them build their knowledge about a topic or give them a fresh idea to ponder about their industry or company.

-Is thought leadership a smart strategy?
+Is though leadership a smart strategy?

 Thought leadership often comes in the form of a thought-provoking article or a well-researched report.
 Insights can also be shared in a video, webinar, social post or live presentation.
 Successful campaigns often come when insights are repurposed and reshared across a mix of formats and channels.